Skilled Nursing

 - Exercise and physical therapy programs

-The Cost of a Skilled Nursing Facility
+The Cost of Skilled Nursing

-Does Medicare cover skilled nursing facilities?
+Does Medicare pay for skilled nursing facilities?
 Sort of.
 Medicare will cover skilled nursing care – but with conditions and stipulations.
 First, care must be predicated by a hospitalization.
 Post-hospital care must be provided in a Medicare-approved facility (or by a home healthcare agency) and must occur within 30 days of the hospital stay.
+Medicare covers the full cost of medically necessary skilled care for the first 20 days (including a semi-private room – private rooms are paid out-of-pocket – meals, medications, therapies, etc.).
+After that, patients must pay a co-pay.
+Medicare coverage stops after 100 days.

 Medicaid coverage is available only for services provided in a nursing home licensed by the state as a Medicaid Nursing Facility.
 Services are paid for only when other payment options are unavailable.